On the ground learnings from the Tour de France - Rosterfy

-This is a guest blog written by Mummu Media Account Manager, Liam Atchison who as a graduate, coordinated a series of cycling tours on-ground at The Tour de France.
+This is a guest blog written by Mummu Media Account Manager, Liam Atchison, who coordinated a series of cycling tours on-ground at The Tour de France.

 Here are some home truths and lessons I learned along the way that can help you streamline your volunteers and staff on your next big event:

-1. Find staff that are interested in the bigger picture: not the salary (or perks, if a volunteer)
+1. Build a team that are interested in the bigger picture: not the salary (or perks, if a volunteer)

-2. Train staff in their bigger purpose and train accordingly
+2. Train staff for their bigger purpose and train accordingly

-Don’t just tell people their role and train them only for that job.
+Don’t just tell people their role and train them exclusively for that job.
 Instead, help them understand where it fits into the bigger picture.
-For example, “I assist pedestrians crossing the road to keep pedestrians and riders safe, and so that the racers have a fair chance of winning” instead of “I stand at this post and stop people from entering the course”.
+For example, “I assist pedestrians crossing the road to keep pedestrians and riders safe, and so that the riders have a fair chance of winning” instead of “I stand at this post and stop people from entering the course”.

 I have since done an HR team building game that focuses on this exact point.
 When you blindfold two teams, each with the same task, and one not blindfolded leader who delegates jobs.
 The team that was informed that the task is “building a ship” completes the task.
 The other team, that is only delegated jobs with no knowledge of the purpose, does not complete the task.

 Staff don’t always show up.
 Volunteers have even less reason to show up than paid staff.
 While recruiting the best bunch of passionate people is one line of defence, technology is a great asset.
 Using a technology system where you can track attendance at various check-in points is great, and it helps with sending extra staff to the areas as required, no matter whether it is 12 staff or 12,000 staff.